Gillou38/Drying-open-source-solution/02 - Developing/01 - Functional analysis/README.md

 ## The aim
-The functional analysis is a design method which divise the need of a product, or a service, in different functions to create a group of very simple studies
+The functional analysis is a design method which divise the need of a product, or a service, in different functions to create a group of very simple studies.

+## The process
+The process is decompose in different analysis :
+- Phase analysis: the phase correspond to the different kind of using of the product, like using phase, supplying phase, cleaning phase ...
+For each phase, different function can appeared and exist only for that phase.
+- Octopus diagram: representation of the product, the study, and  the interactor, all ellement in relation with the product